realmohsin/notes/git/index.md

-to do - think about merge conflicts when git pulling to do - think about merge conflicts when rebasing to do - read git rebase --help page
+to do - think about merge conflicts when git pulling to do - think about merge conflicts when rebasing DONE to do - read git rebase --help page DONE

 With rebase, you take all the changes that were committed on one branch and replay them on the a different branch.